vanbako/henad/README.md

 # Henad RISC Core

-Henad is an experimental 12‑bit RISC microarchitecture.
-The design implements a simple five‑stage pipeline with separate modules for each control and latch stage.
-At this point the project mainly provides a skeleton implementation that passes the program counter through each stage.
+Henad is an experimental 12-bit RISC microarchitecture.
+It features a simple five-stage pipeline that now includes full instruction decode, execution and memory access.
+Earlier revisions merely passed the program counter through each stage; the current design adds a register file, branch handling and basic hazard detection so a small program can run end-to-end.

 The overall architecture and instruction format are documented in `design.txt`.